-The traditional period of the Dog Days is the 40 days beginning July 3 and ending August 11, coinciding with the ancient heliacal (at sunrise) rising of Sirius, the star of Orion’s hound with him in battle against Taurus yet distracted by the hare Lepus, the brightest star in our skies that this time of the year augments (albeit minutely yet apparently not without significance) the warmth of Sol, making these days an exercise in endurance.
+The traditional period of Dog Days is the 40 days beginning July 3 and ending August 11, coinciding with the ancient heliacal or starise of Sirius, Orion’s hound with him in battle against Taurus distracted by the hare Lepus, the brightest star in our skies that this time of the year that however minutely yet not without significance if only symbolically augments the warmth of Sol, making these days an exercise in endurance.
 The palpable weight of the sunlight augments the tribulation.

 Yet when Sirius sinks into our nights again, the Light in August changes, and “…in August in Mississippi there’s a few days somewhere about the middle of the month when suddenly there’s a foretaste of fall, it’s cool, there’s a lambence, a soft, a luminous quality to the light, as though it came not from just today but from back in the old classic times.
 It might have fauns and satyrs and the gods and—from Greece, from Olympus in it somewhere.
 It lasts just for a day or two, then it’s gone…the title reminded me of that time, of a luminosity older than our Christian civilization.”